-2019-23 LU: Revision of B. S. Interdisciplinary Studies Degree Programs Upon motion of Regent Garza, seconded by Regent Reaser, with all Regents voting aye, it was ordered that Lamar University is authorized to revise its current B.S.
-Interdisciplinary Studies degree plans.
-This will be effective Summer, 2019.
+Upon motion of Regent Garza, seconded by Regent Edwards, with all Regents voting aye, it was ordered that Lamar University is authorized to revise its current M.M. degree with concentration in Music Education to an online format.
+This will be effective fall 2019.